Close Alert Banner

 The Peterborough Police Service continues to investigate the following incidents.
 Anyone with information is asked to call the Peterborough Police Service at 705-876-1122 or Crime Stoppers at 1-800-222-TIPS or www.stopcrimehere.ca

-Missing Person: Michelle Brigas
+Missing Person: Michelle Bigras

 • Age 18 at time of disappearance.